 Anne Baring – Author of The Dream of the Cosmos

-My first task was to consolidate the skills I needed to be able to share my experiences.
-I qualified as a Nāda and Mantra Yoga Teacher (RYT-200) with Heart of Sound (USA) and as a Gong Practitioner with the College of Sound Healing (UK).
-I also undertook vocational training in Harp Therapy with The Therapy Harp Training Programme and The Path of the Medicine Singer with Sarah Patterson.
+I went on to qualify as a Nāda and Mantra Yoga Teacher (RYT-200) with Heart of Sound (USA), as a Certified Healthcare Musician with the Therapy Harp Training Program (Aus) and as a Gong Practitioner with the College of Sound Healing (UK).
+I also trained with Sarah Patterson on The Path of the Medicine Singer.

 Since then, I have enjoyed providing 1-1 sound healing and medicine singing sessions, group sound baths and restorative music sessions for care homes, support groups and institutions.
 Some of my most fulfilling experiences have been playing for babies, parents and staff in the children’s intensive care ward of a Dublin hospital and creating an anxiety-reducing performance for vulnerable prisoners at HMS Prison Bullingdon.

 “So many people spoke of the spirit of gentle peace, relaxation and oneness that they experienced from you.”

 Liz Barry – Care for the World Team, Wheatley URC